rdfostrich/article-jws2018-ostrich/content/evaluation.md

 #### Offset

-In order to evaluate the offset capabilities of OSTRICH, we implemented custom offset features into each of the BEAR approaches.
-Only for VM queries in HDT-IC an efficient implementation (HDT-IC+) could be made because of HDT's native offset capabilities.
-In all other cases, naive offsets had to be implemented by iterating over the result stream until a number of elements equal to the desired offset were consumed.
-[](#results-offset-vm) shows that OSTRICH offset evaluation remain below 1ms, while other approaches grow beyond that for larger offsets, except for HDT-IC+.
+From our evaluation of offsets, [](#results-offset-vm) shows that OSTRICH offset evaluation remain below 1ms, while other approaches grow beyond that for larger offsets, except for HDT-IC+.
 HDT-CB, Jena-CB and Jena-CB/TB are not included in this and the following figures because they require full materialization before offsets can be applied, which is expensive and would therefore take a very long time to evaluate.